Variational message-passing algorithms in graphical models

 Here we assume that the density at each factor is well-approximated by a product of independent terms, one for each edge in the factor graph.
 (TODO: example equation).

-Anyway, it not always a terrible idea to make this assumptions, but nor is it the only way to do things, at least conceptually.
+Anyway, it is not always a terrible idea to make these assumptions, but nor is it the only way to do things, at least conceptually.
 In practice, it is much more effort if we cannot make this assumption.

 Nonetheless, papers that do not make it explicit are very confusing.
 Why would we ever expect inference to look anything like that?2

 AFAICT this is a problem of history.
-Not all variational inference must make the mean-field, or the fully-factored assumptions etc, but methods that relax these restrictions start to look different and need rather different technology to go, such as local Monte Carlo estimation.
-For a long while this set of assumptions were the main game in town, (or even more onerous assumptions, like assuming everything is discrete and treating inference exactly) so tutorials of a certain vintage take mean-field variational inference as a synonym for variational inference.
+Not all variational inference must make the mean-field or fully-factored assumptions, but methods that relax these restrictions start to look different and need rather different technology to go, such as local Monte Carlo estimation.
+For a long while, this set of assumptions was the main game in town, (or even more onerous assumptions, like assuming everything is discrete and treating inference exactly) so tutorials of a certain vintage take mean-field variational inference as a synonym for variational inference.
 If I have just learnt some non-mean-field SVI methods from a recent NeurIPS paper before I encounter VMP, I might well be confused by this.

 7.2 Structured mean field